What Is a Film Fixer? The Complete Guide to Production Fixers

 A Comprehensive Breakdown of Fixer Responsibilities

-Here is the breakdown.
-What does a fixer do on a day-to-day basis?
-In China, the scope is wider than most global producers expect.
-A production fixer's responsibilities span the entire production lifecycle — from the first scouting trip to the final gear shipment out of the country — and they carry a regulatory dimension that has no real parallel in Western markets.
+What does a fixer do day to day?
+In China, the scope is wider than most producers expect.
+A fixer's duties span the whole production, from the first scouting trip to the final gear shipment out of the country, and they carry a regulatory side with no real parallel in Western markets.

 - [Filming permits](/services/pre-production/film-permit-acquisition/) — handling China Film Administration approval, provincial bureau applications, and location-specific permissions from city authorities